bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 ## The Code

-The following vimscript snippet defines the `MakeBox` function:
+In the following code snippet, you'll find the definition of the `MakeBox` vimscript function:

 {{< highlight Vim >}}
 """""""""""""""""""""""""""""""""""""""""